TakiKacper/Pikango/README.md

 Probably not.

 Pikango is heavily in development, hardly tested and it's api support is really narrow (OpenGL 4.3 only at this point).

 As I continue working on other projects involving pikango, it will gradually get more refined, it's specification rigider, and support broader.

+As if for today I recommend you taking a look at [bgfx](https://github.com/bkaradzic/bgfx)